EgoCor: an R package to facilitate the use of exponential semi-variograms for modelling the local spatial correlation structure in social epidemiology: Statistical Methods

 \item \textbf{Analysis of the bootstrap sample:} An exponential semi-variogram model is estimated based on $\mathbf{z^*}$ combined with the original coordinates providing an estimate $\mathbf{\theta^*}$.

-\item \textbf{Filtering:} A check-filter based test is applied to the bootstrap estimate $\mathbf{\theta^*}$ to indicate whether the exponential semi-variogram fitting algorithm did converge.
-If $ c_{0}^* + \sigma_{0}^{2*} > \tau \widehat{Var(\mathbf{z})}, $ i.e. if the variance indicated by the model exceeds the estimated sample variance times the threshold factor $\tau$, the bootstrap estimate is discarded.
-Otherwise it is saved.
-Within the \pkg{EgoCor} package the threshold is set to $\tau = 3$ by default as in a simulation study it was found to provide the best results with respect to the standard error estimates \citep{dyck2023parameter}.
+\item \textbf{Filtering:} A check-filter-based test is applied to the bootstrap estimate $\mathbf{\theta^*}$ to indicate whether the exponential semi-variogram fitting algorithm did converge.
+If

+i.e. if the variance indicated by the model exceeds the estimated sample variance times the threshold factor $\tau$, the bootstrap estimate is discarded, otherwise it is saved.
+Within the {EgoCor} package the threshold is set to $\tau = 3$ by default as in a simulation study it was found to provide the best results with respect to the standard error estimates \citep{dyck2023parameter}.

 \item \textbf{Repetition:} The steps 5 to 9 are repeated until a set of $B$ bootstrap estimates ${\{ \theta^*_b \}}_{b = 1,\dots, B}$ has aggregated.